Netatalk/netatalk/doc/manual/Configuration.md

 ## CNID backends

-Unlike other protocols like SMB or NFS, the AFP protocol mostly refers to files and directories by ID and not by a path (the IDs are also called CNID, which stand for Catalog Node ID).
+Unlike other protocols like SMB or NFS, the AFP protocol mostly refers to files and directories by ID and not by a path.
+These IDs are called CNID, which stand for Catalog Node ID.
 A typical AFP request uses a directory ID and a filename, something like "server, please open the file named 'Test' in the directory with id 167".
 For example "Aliases" on the Mac basically work by ID (with a fallback to the absolute path in more recent AFP clients.
 But this applies only to Finder, not to applications).

-Every file in an AFP volume has to have a unique file ID, IDs must, according to the specs, never be reused, and IDs are 32 bit numbers (Directory IDs use the same ID pool).
+Every file in an AFP volume has to have a unique file ID.
+CNIDs must, according to the AFP specification, never be reused.
+The IDs are represented as 32 bit numbers, and directory IDs use the same ID pool.
 So, after ~4 billion files/folders have been written to an AFP volume, the ID pool is depleted and no new file can be written to the volume.
-No whining please :-)
+Some of Netatalk's CNID backends may attempt to reuse available IDs after depletion, which is technically in violation of the spec, but may enable continuous use on long-lived volumes.

 Netatalk needs to map IDs to files and folders in the host filesystem.
 To achieve this, several different CNID backends are available and can be selected with the **cnid scheme** option in the *afp.conf* configuration file.
 A CNID backend is basically a database storing ID <-\> name mappings.

-The CNID databases are by default located in a *netatalk/CNID* subdirectory of your system's state directory path, e.g. */var/lib*.
+For the CNID backends which use a zero-configuration database, the database files are by default located in a *netatalk/CNID* subdirectory of your system's state directory path, e.g. */var/lib*.
 You can change the state directory path with *-Dwith-statedir-path=PATH* at compile time.